Pylons/pyramid/docs/narr/extending.rst

   :ref:`creating_a_project` for more information.

-- In the new package, create Python files containing views and other overridden elements, such as templates and static resources as necessary.
+- In the new package, create Python files containing views and other overridden elements, such as templates and static assets as necessary.

 - Install the new package into the same Python environment as the original application (e.g. ``python setup.py develop`` or ``python setup.py